 trends and notables: Avatar is the box office monster and a damn fine film.
 It makes for a very proud 1-2 punch for box office champions of 2008 and 2009 (dark knight).
 Although I don’t think it’s his best film and it’s not the best of the year—Cameron works so infrequently at this point it’s worth noting that it’s his first film since titanic in 1997 and nothing yet so far since (it’s 2018 when I’m writing this).
 It’s a deep year- 50 films and counting in the archives even if I’m a little kind to fringy films like Coraline, Red Cliff II, Mary and Max, the maid, Adventureland).
 It’s a very strong year for first timers (which is a good sign for us cinephiles going forward).
 We have, in 2009, Xavier Dolan (I killed my mother)—perhaps my #1 or #2 vote for the future of cinema, Fukunaga, Lanthimos (dogtooth—damn), Guadagnino (I am love).
 It’s a very strong group.

-best performance male: I think the write answer here is Christoph Waltz in Inglourious Basterds but I want another look at Michael Stuhlbarg in A Serious Man before I ultimately decide.
+best performance male: I think the right answer here is Christoph Waltz in Inglourious Basterds but I want another look at Michael Stuhlbarg in A Serious Man before I ultimately decide.
 Both actors and performances would make for excellent choices and their in superb films of course.
 Forced to pick now I’ll go with Waltz and sleep fine with that.
 My only other real option here worthy in 2009 is Mads Mikkelsen in Valhalla Rising.
 It’s a great physical brooding performance that has grown on me in the past decade.

 best performance female: There’s a little more depth here in 2009 than there is on the male side.
 Perhaps it’s just a weird year- lots of ensembles and films driven by non-actor (Avatar, fantastic mr fox)-driven great films.
 I have 4 solid choices but no clear frontrunner.
 I’m a big admirer of Almodovar’s Broken Embraces and Penelope Cruz is excellent so I think I’m going there for the #1 slot.
 Behind that quite closely is the worth of Kye-ja Kim in Mother, Angeliki Papoulia in Dogtooth and Marion Cotiillard in Public Enemies.